networkoptix/nx_open/readme.md

 ---------------------------------------------------------------------------------------------------
 ## Build environment

-Currently the following platforms and architectures are supported by this repository:
+Currently the following target platforms and architectures are supported by this repository:
 - Windows x64 (Microsoft Visual Studio).
 - Linux x64 (GCC or Clang).
 - Linux 64-bit ARM (cross-compiling on Linux x64, GCC or Clang).
 - Linux 32-bit ARM (cross-compiling on Linux x64, GCC or Clang).
 - MacOS (Xcode with Clang).

+NOTE: Certain components in this repository can be built using more platforms and compilers, e.g. the Nx Kit library (`artifacts/nx_kit/`).

-- **Windows**: this guide implies Windows 10 x64 - other versions may require some adaptation.
+**Windows** host: this guide implies Windows 10 x64 - other versions may require some adaptation.
 The build can be triggered from the command line of `cmd`, MinGW (Git Bash), or **Cygwin**.

-- **Linux**: this guide implies Ubuntu 18.04 or 20.04 - other flavors/versions may require some
+**Linux** host: this guide implies Ubuntu 18.04 or 20.04 - other flavors/versions may require some adaptation.
-    adaptation.

-Here we describe the pre-requisites which are needed to build all of the Components.

-NOTE: Certain Components in this repository can be built using more platforms and compilers, e.g. the Nx Kit library (`artifacts/nx_kit/`).

-Pre-requisites per platform (the details are given in the further subsections):
-- CMake 3.19.0+ (on Windows, comes with Microsoft Visual Studio).
-- Ninja (on Windows, comes with Miscosoft Visual Studio).
-- Python 3.8+.
-- Conan 1.43.x.
-- **Linux:**
-    - `chrpath`.
-    - Certain packages for the build dependencies.
-- **Windows:** Microsoft Visual Studio 2022, Community Edition.
-    - NOTE: Microsoft Visual Studio 2019 can also be used to build the repository branch `vms_5.0`, but its support may be dropped in further branches like `vms_5.0_patch`.
-- **MacOS**:
-    - Xcode 12.5.

-**MacOS**: for easy installation of further build prerequisites, install Homebrew:
+**MacOS** host: for easy installation of the further build prerequisites, install Homebrew:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 brew update
 ```

+Pre-requisites needed to build all of the Components (the details on installing are given below):
+- Python 3.8+.
-### CMake
+- CMake 3.20+.

-The Components use CMake as a build system.
-CMake 3.19.0+ must be installed (the latest stable version is recommended) and be available on `PATH` as `cmake`.

-- **Linux**: either from https://cmake.org/download/, or from the official Kitware APT repository for Ubuntu (https://apt.kitware.com/).
-It is recommended to completely remove (`apt purge -y --auto-remove cmake`) the CMake package from the Main repository before installing the one from the Kitware repository.
-- **Windows**: CMake which comes with Microsoft Visual Studio is suitable.
-If desired, a standalone installation of CMake can be performed from https://cmake.org/download/; after installing, choose "Add CMake to the system PATH for all users" and add the path to `cmake.exe` to `CMakeSettings.json` (see the "Building and debugging in Visual Studio" section of this guide).
-    - ATTENTION: If you use Cygwin, make sure the Cygwin's `cmake` is not on `PATH`.
-- **MacOS**: Download and install the latest stable CMake version from https://cmake.org/download/.
+- Ninja.
+- Conan 1.46.x.
+- **Linux:** Certain packages for the build dependencies.
+- **Windows:** Microsoft Visual Studio 2022, Community Edition.
+    - NOTE: Microsoft Visual Studio 2019 can also be used to build the repository branches `vms_5.0`, `vms_5.0_patch` and `vms_5.1`, but its support may be dropped in further branches like `vms_5.1_patch` and `master`.
+- **MacOS**: Xcode 12.5.

 ### Python